 Tasks are the foundation of a business process.
 Hence, the names of tasks in a business process model must be clearly defined verbs that accurately reflect the current activity.
 Avoid verbs such as manage and review, as these are too high level and do not reflect precisely what is happening in the process.

 Follow a systematic approach, while representing process flows.
 A process flow guides the eye of the reader and describes the flow of the process.
 Hence, keep it organized by displaying not crossing any process flows so that the reader and the person who should be undertaking the task, knows which step the complete first, second etc.

-Set your business process modelling best practices BEFORE you start your process mapping initiative.
-This ensures that all team members use the same “language” in documenting the business processes.
-When it is time to read the process maps and make changes to these for business improvement, the last thing you want to find is that all have been created using a “different” language.
+Set your best practices for business process modelling BEFORE you start your process mapping initiative.
+This ensures that all team members use the same language in documenting the business processes.
+When it is time to read the process maps and make changes to these for business improvement, the last thing you want to find is that all have been created using a different language.
 Many of which you will not be able to understand- hence hindering your business improvement progress.

 PRIME BPM provides you crash courses which can help you kickstart your business process management project effectively.
 You can register for the crash courses: